 5. Laugh and Be Patient (笑ってコラえて) — 1996

-Laugh and Be Patient is a reality show that features a panel of guests and regular and guest hosts who typically toss a dart at a map of Japan.
+Laugh and Be Patient is a reality show that features a panel of guests and regular guest hosts who typically toss a dart at a map of Japan.
 Then, the host or presenters will travel to that location.

 The ones who travel then converse with the locals about the region and popular activities in that locality.